pareshparde/Docker-minio-s3-replication/README.md

 4. **Access MinIO Console:**

-    Open your web browser and go to `http://localhost:9001`.
-Log in with the access key and secret key you set in the `.env` file.
+    Open your web browser and go to `http://localhost:9000`.
+Log in with the access key and secret key `admin` and `password`.